 Whereas yellow lines mean no Waiting – Red lines mean no stopping.

-Finchley Road, London NW3 – In this short stretch of road Transport for London have issued over 11,000 parking tickets in the last 12 months even though the signage is illegal.
+Finchley Road, London NW3 – In this short stretch of road Transport for London have issued over 11,000 parking tickets in just 12 months even though the signage is illegal.
 This sign should be facing the traffic but actually it has its back facing the traffic.
-If you stop and get out of your car to look at the sign they only allow 10 seconds so you may well receive a £130 ticket in the post.
-They have 4 cameras trained on this section of road and they are installing a fifth.
+If you stop and get out of your car to look at the sign they only allow 10 seconds so you may well receive ticket in the post.
+However stopping to look at and work out the controls is a reason to appeal such a penalty Charge Notice.
+They have 4 cameras trained on this section of road.